IsaccRojas/Bot/README.md

 Custom embed message commands can be created via the `data/commands.txt` file.
-Each line will specify a new custom command, which can be loaded on startup and reloaded via the built-in `reloadroles` command.
+Each line will specify a new custom command, which can be loaded on startup and reloaded via the built-in `reloadcommands` command.
 Custom commands have the following syntax:

 >[command name];[text];[image URL(s)];[admin]